Roasted broccoli tossed with sliced garlic, fresh lemon, savory Parmesan and pistachio nuts brings just the right balance to rich holiday meals.

 A roasted broccoli side dish fit for any feast.

-Check out even more simple Thanksgiving recipe ideas at the end of this post …
+Check out even more simple holiday recipe ideas at the end of this post …

 Tuscan Roasted Broccoli

 - 8 cups broccoli cut into bite-size spears

 - 3-4 tablespoons avocado oil or melted coconut oil

 - 1/4 cup roasted & salted pistachios -- shelled , coarsely crushed

 - 2 teaspoon lemon zest -- approximately 1 large lemon

 - 1 1/2 tablespoon lemon juice -- approximately 1 large lemon

 - Preheat oven to 425°F Divide and trim the broccoli florets and stalk into bite-size pieces.
 In a large bowl, toss the broccoli with the sliced garlic, 1 1/4 tsp. salt, 1/2 tsp. black pepper, and 1/2 tsp. pepper flakes.